ParallelMaths/parallel/pages/8-25-easter-challenges.md

 In the context of the JMC, we can stop here.
 But to give a full mathematical solution we should satisfy ourselves that it is possible to place the digits in the circles so that each line adds up to 20.

-One way this can be done is shown in the diagram alongside.
+One way this can be done is shown in the diagram opposite.
 :::